 After any kind of traffic accident, you're likely wondering whether you're in a good position to make a claim for injuries, vehicle damage, and other losses.
-Figuring out whether or not you have a viable path to a monetary recovery starts with understanding the kinds of issues that often make or break a car accident case.
+Figuring out whether or not you have a chance at a car accident settlement starts with understanding the kinds of issues that often make or break a car accident case.

 If you were involved in a car accident but walked away without any injuries, consider yourself lucky (while keeping in mind that car accident injuries don't always show up right away).
-If the insurance company comes to the table with a settlement offer that covers your vehicle damage and any inconvenience you've experienced, it probably isn't worth your (or a lawyer's) time and effort to pursue the matter.
+If the insurance company comes to the table with a settlement offer that covers your vehicle damage and any inconvenience you've experienced, filing a lawsuit probably isn't worth your time and effort.

 But if your car accident left you with serious injuries (like a head injury, a broken bone, or any injury that keeps you from going back to work), and you want reimbursement for medical expenses and pain and suffering, talk with an attorney about your legal options.